1 death linked to ongoing turkey salmonella outbreak

 A single supplier hasn't been identified in connection with the outbreak.
 The rare salmonella strain was identified in live turkeys, as well as in ground turkey, turkey patties and raw turkey pet food.

 The National Turkey Federation said in a statement that its members have reviewed their salmonella-control programs.
-A representative for the industry group wasn't immediately available to provide further details.
+The industry group said programs include vaccination and sanitation, such as wearing protective boots and clothing to reduce birds' exposure to pathogens.

-To limit exposure, the CDC recommends cooking turkey to an internal temperature of at least 165 degrees, and washing hands and counters that have touched uncooked meat.
+To limit risk, the CDC recommends cooking turkey to an internal temperature of at least 165 degrees, and washing hands and counters that have touched uncooked meat.

 Salmonella can be found in a variety of foods, including packaged foods.
 This week, Conagra Brands recalled 2.4 million boxes of Duncan Hines cake mix because of a link to salmonella.